 Appeal of Disqualification

 If a contractor wishes to appeal the City's decision to disqualify, the contractor must notify the City in writing within three business days after receipt of the notification.
 The City shall mail its notice to the contractor by Certified Mail Return Receipt Requested, if not personally served.
 Appeals shall be conducted under the procedures and standards of ORS 279C.445 and 279C.450.
 A protest of a denial, revocation, or revision of a prequalification shall be filed within three business days after receipt of notice of the decision.
 On receipt of the protest, a hearing shall be set before the Local Contract Review Board and the hearing shall be held and the decision issued within 30 days of receipt of the protest.
-The Local Contract Review Board will consider the action de novo, based on applicable standards. /f the denial is upheld, the person filing the protest shall reimburse the City for costs of processing the protest.
+The Local Contract Review Board will consider the action de novo, based on applicable standards.
+If the denial is upheld, the person filing the protest shall reimburse the City for costs of processing the protest.

-30.155 Cancellation of Invitations to Bid or Request for Proposals
+30.155 CANCELLATION OF INVITATIONS TO BID OR REQUEST FOR PROPOSALS

 Cancellation in the Public Interest